 - Not all funeral directors charge the same.
 Of course, shopping around may be the last thing you feel like doing but if you feel up to it, you can make significant savings.
 Get a written estimate detailing what’s included so there are no surprises later.

 - Burials cost on average £922 more than cremations*.
 A cremation won’t always be appropriate but where it is, this can cut the cost quite considerably.

 Help paying for a funeral

 If you get certain benefits or tax credits, are the person responsible for arranging the funeral and meet certain rules about your relationship with the deceased, you can apply for help paying for a funeral from the Social Fund.

 The Social Fund Funeral Payment is designed to help people on low incomes who don’t have any relatives who can help cover the cost.
-The amount you’ll get will depend on your circumstances but is unlikely to cover all of the costs - in 2014/15 the average payment was £1,375**.
+The amount you’ll get will depend on your circumstances but is unlikely to cover all of the costs.
 The other downside is you won’t know how much you’re going to be awarded at the time you’re making the funeral arrangements.

 You may also be able to apply for an interest-free Budgeting Loan (or Budgeting Advance if you get Universal Credit).

 Local councils have a duty to arrange a public health funeral for anyone dying in their area where there is no one willing or able to arrange the funeral.
 They then reclaim the cost from the money or property (if any) the deceased person left behind.